apache/sling-org-apache-sling-feature/apicontroller.md

 Without any further information, API is globally visible by default.
 However, for platform features we want the opposite as we want to ensure that newly added API is not world-wide visible by default.
 Therefore we'll add an additional build time check (analyzer) that checks that each platform feature has an api controller configuration as below.

 A feature can have an additional extension JSON named api-regions.
-This example exposes some packages to the global region and an additional package to the platform region.
+The following example exposes some packages to the global region and an additional package to the platform region.
 Exports declared earlier in the api-regions array also apply to later elements in the array, so the platform region also contains all exports declared for the global region.

+Note that the 'global' region is a predefined region that exports the listed packages to everyone.
+Other region names can be chosen freely.
+Packages listed in these other regions are only exposed to bundles in features that are in the same region.

     "api-regions:JSON|false" : [
         {